TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/tamagawa_example.md

 ### Initial Command Failures

-In the case of getting CRC failure, firmware getting stuck, or getting `0xffff` data with CRC success when the first time the command is run through UART terminal, possible route causes can be:
+In the case of getting a CRC failure, firmware getting stuck, or getting `0xffff` data with CRC success when the command is run for the first time through the UART terminal, possible root causes can be:
 - Incorrect clock configuration
 - Incorrect hardware configuration

-Following things can be tried for finding the root cause:
+The following things can be tried for finding the root cause:

 1. Probe the four pins of the connected channel.
 2. Load the example and capture signals for command `0`.